Logging to elmah.io from Serilog

 Remove sensitive data

 Structured logging with Serilog is a great way to store a lot of contextual information about a log message.
 In some cases, it may result in sensitive data being stored in your log, though.
-We recommend you to remove any sensitive data from your log messages before storing them on elmah.io and anywhere else.
+We recommend you remove any sensitive data from your log messages before storing them on elmah.io and anywhere else.
 To implement this, you can use the OnMessage

 event as already shown previously in the document: